WootingKb/wooting-analog-sdk/README.md

 ### Outputs
 All build outputs can be found under `target/debug`, with generated headers coming under the `includes` and `includes-cpp` directories.

+Currently the headers have to be manually generated and kept in the repo.
+When intentional changes are made, the testing phase verifies that the pre-generated headers match what would be generated now to ensure that accidental changes aren't made to the output of the header generation.

 #### Outputted Headers
 * `wooting-analog-sdk-wrapper.h`: This is the header which includes everything that you need to use the SDK.
 (This uses `wooting-analog-sdk-common.h` which defines all relevant enums & structs)